-Solvent-based wood stains such as Morrells Light Fast Solvent Stains are commonly used by professionals because they are fast drying, easy to apply and ‘Light Fast‘ meaning that they are fade resistant – Perfect for areas that are exposed to direct sunlight.
+Solvent-based wood stains, such as Morrells Light Fast Wood Stains are commonly used by professionals because they are fast drying, easy to apply and ‘Light Fast‘ meaning that they are fade resistant, making them perfect for areas that are exposed to direct sunlight.

 Coloured wood stain

 The beauty of coloured wood stain is the sheer variety of shades and tones.
-Everything from clean, crisp white wood stain for contemporary living and working spaces to subtle grey wood stain, dramatic black wood stain… a multitude of beautiful wood stain colours.
+Everything from clean, crisp white wood stain for contemporary living and working spaces to subtle grey wood stain, dramatic black wood stain and a multitude of other beautiful wood stain colours.

 Wood stain dos and don’ts

 How do you remove coloured wood stains?
 This very much depends on the type of wood being stained and the stain used.
-If it’s purely a water based stain that has been freshly applied, then Wood stain remover is your first stop.
+If it’s purely a water-based stain that has been freshly applied, then Woodleys Wood Stain Remover is your first stop.

-Spirit Based Wood Stains can usually be removed by scrubbing with cellulose thinners, methylated spirit or white spirit depending on the type of stain.
-It can be tricky to fully remove a stain and it may be neccessary to sand the wood back if the removal process doesn’t fully work.
-Many shop bought wood stains contain a stain and sealer (type of varnish) as an ‘all in one’ product.
+Spirit-based wood stains can usually be removed by scrubbing with cellulose thinners, methylated spirit or white spirit depending on the type of stain.
+It can be tricky to fully remove a stain and it may be necessary to sand the wood back if the removal process doesn’t fully work.
+Many shop-bought wood stains contain a stain and sealer (type of varnish) as an ‘all-in-one’ product.
 The only way to remove these is by sanding the wood back.

 Wood staining video